-Close to the border with Peru in northern Chile, rising into the high Andes between the Pacific coast and the Atacama Desert is the stunning Lauca National Park.
-Wetter than the desert, and at over 4,000m above sea level, this high altitude park springs into life with paintbox green wetlands and coarse tufted prairies.
+Stunning Lauca National Park is in the northernmost reaches of Chile, close to the border with Peru and Bolivia.
+Although just 3 hours' drive from the Pacific port of Arica, Lauca feels worlds apart, high up in the Andes at over 4,000m above sea level.
+Much wetter than the Atacama desert, this high altitude park springs into life with paintbox green wetlands and coarse tufted prairies.
 The landscape is dotted with 6,000m snow-tipped volcanic cones, often sitting on the shores of ice-cold lakes of gemstone clarity.
 The wildlife here is copious, with grazing herds of llamas, alpacas, vicuñas and vizcachas (chinchillas) easily spotted, along with the more elusive deer, foxes and armadillos.

 Where to go when - our guide to Lauca National Park

 The weather in Lauca National Park is wide and varied